 Merry Christmas, everyone!

-The libretto of the excerpt is based on Chapter 40 of Isaiah:
+The libretto is based on Isaiah 40:

-|4.||Every valley shall be exalted, and every mountain and hill shall be made low: and the crooked shall be made straight, and the rough places plain:|
+|4||Every valley shall be exalted, and every mountain and hill shall be made low: and the crooked shall be made straight, and the rough places plain:|

-|5.||And the glory of the LORD shall be revealed, and all flesh shall see it together: for the mouth of the LORD hath spoken it.
+|5||And the glory of the Lord shall be revealed, and all flesh shall see it together: for the mouth of the Lord hath spoken it.

 The future Baron is here.
 He is the designated cook, now that his mother is gone, and will be preparing a nice London broil for our Christmas dinner.

 Posting for the rest of the day will be light, possibly just the news feed.

 I’m thankful that I live here in the Outer Boondocks, far from the full Coronamadness that people in most large cities have to endure this Yuletide.

 For example, the governor of New York has just signed a new law that will make the forgery of a “vaccination” card punishable by up to a year in prison.
 Which I suppose will eventually lead to scenarios like this one:

 But let’s not think about that right now — we’ll just enjoy the celebration of the birth of our Savior Jesus Christ.